enviodev/hyperindex/scenarios/simple_bank/README.md

 1. An `<event>LoadEntities` function
 2. An `<event>Handler` function

-### Example of registering a `loadEntities` function for the `DepositMade` event from the above example config in Typescript:
+### Example of registering a `loadEntities` function for the `DepositMade` event from the above example config in TypeScript:

 ```typescript
 SimpleBankContract_registerDepositMadeLoadEntities(({ event, context }) => {